MichaelCurrin/vite-quickstart/README.md

 For links and info, see [Vite](https://michaelcurrin.github.io/dev-resources/resources/javascript/packages/vite/) in Dev Resources.

-This project is a vanilla app (no frontend framework) to keep the emphasis on Vite and simplicity.
+This project is a vanilla app (no frontend framework), to keep the emphasis on Vite and simplicity.
 And uses TypeScript to showcase that feature.

 ### Structure